Updated on March 25, 2026 at 9:39pm: Added detailed patch notes.

-League of Legends Lead Gameplay Designer Matt “Riot Phroxzon” Leung-Harrison posted a preview of the LoL patch 26.07 notes on X on March 24, 2026.
+League of Legends Lead Gameplay Designer Matt “Riot Phroxzon” Leung-Harrison posted a preview of the LoL patch 26.07 notes on X on March 24, 2026 and more detailed notes on the following day, March 25.

 A few patches ago, the team discussed reducing the downsides of the support quest as a way to simplify the role.
 That direction is now being taken even further, with this patch removing negative constraints entirely.